-Nonetheless, many of the wildlife like the taste of such foods and we may not see them for days, if not weeks.
+Nonetheless, many wildlife like the taste of such foods, and we may not see them for days, if not weeks.
 Some holidaymakers have already arrived but certainly not as many as we’ll see in the next few weeks, with Christmas only 15 days from today.

 |We didn’t know how to get eggs to him when each time we’ve approached in the past, he rapidly slithered away.|